A common question we receive is does life insurance cover suicide?

 How does depression affect life insurance?

 Depression does not automatically exclude someone from life insurance coverage, but it may affect your monthly premium.
-Life insurance companies consider depression a mental illness, and like any other ailment, it may be grounds for exclusions or higher premiums.
+Life insurance companies consider depression a mental health illness, and like any other ailment, it may be grounds for exclusions or higher premiums.

-Applicants who are actively being treated for depression and have a stable condition are typically able to get life insurance coverage, but they may be charged a higher premium than someone who does not have depression.
+Applicants who are actively being treated for depression and have a stable mental health condition are typically able to get life insurance coverage, but they may be charged a higher premium than someone who does not have depression.

 Are there any other factors that could affect life insurance payouts in cases of suicide?